 With the approach of people toward businesses changing, companies are more aware than ever of the marketing strategies they employ.
 COVID-19 has profoundly impacted digital marketing across numerous industries and is forcing marketers to reconsider their existing strategies.
 Let’s have a look:

 1. Businesses Getting a Wakeup Call Towards Digital Marketing

 Since the traditional form of marketing is taking a hit, there is no other way but to turn towards digital marketing to connect with current and potential customers.
-Companies which previously didn’t give thought to digital marketing are now taking a hard look at it.
+Companies that previously didn’t give thought to digital marketing are now taking a hard look at it.

 2. Reconsidering Online Ad Expenditure

-In a recent survey conducted by Digiday towards the end of March 2020, 73% of companies are pausing their marketing spend in the wake of coronavirus.
+In a recent survey conducted by Digiday towards the end of March 2020, 73% of companies are pausing their marketing spend in the wake of the coronavirus.